gotev/android-upload-service/README.md

         try {
-            //Utility method that creates the intent and starts the upload service in the background UploadService.startUpload(context, notificationConfig, serverUrl, files, headers, parameters);
+            //Utility method that creates the intent and starts the upload service in the background
+            //As soon as the service starts, you'll see upload status in Android Notification Center :)
+            UploadService.startUpload(context, notificationConfig, serverUrl, files, headers, parameters);

         } catch (Exception exc) {